The word 'ctlopez.com.'

 “(One command chief) recently told me that he couldn’t tell the difference from the volunteers and ‘volun-tolds’ and is pleased with the performance of all his first sergeants,” Sergeant Anthony said.

 "Volunteers are still the primary way we man this career field," he said.
-"And we encourage anyone who meets the qualifications, and who has the desire, to apply."
+"And we encourage anyone who meets the qualifications, and who has the desire, to apply." Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.